LukeMcCulloch/stream_function_vorticity_form_NSE/docs/index.rst

 --------

 - Cartesian Vorticity form of the Equations
-- Hemholtz Hodge Decompositin into a vorticity equation and a stream-function Poisson's equation.
+- Helmholtz Hodge Decomposition into a vorticity equation and a stream-function Poisson's equation.
 - Approximate factorization with lagged variables for the vorticity equations
 - Interior nodes discretized with central 2nd order accurate differences
-- Tridiagonal vorticity updates in x and y for fast sweeps.
+- Tri-diagonal vorticity updates in x and y for fast sweeps.
 - Boundary terms handled by augmented (1 sided FD)
-- Gauss Seidel wtih successive over-relaxation for the Poisson Update of the scalar stream function.
+- Gauss-Seidel iteration with successive over-relaxation for the Poisson Update of the scalar stream function.
 - Fortran 90 implementation